ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 GitHub doesn't allow PRs from forked repositories to have access to our repository secret keys, even after we approve their CI.
 This means that Google Cloud CI fails on these PRs.

-Unril we [fix this CI bug](https://github.com/ZcashFoundation/zebra/issues/4529), we can merge external PRs by:
+Until we [fix this CI bug](https://github.com/ZcashFoundation/zebra/issues/4529), we can merge external PRs by:
 1. Reviewing the code to make sure it won't give our secret keys to anyone
 2. Pushing a copy of the branch to the Zebra repository
 3. Opening a PR using that branch